dasteihn/minifftw/README.md

 as a flag in the plan creation functions.

+## Issues

+### Building

+Calling `make mpi` might create a shared object which was not linked to MPI properly.
+Reason: Python toolchain sometimes ignores command to build with `mpicc`.
+Seems to be caused by python toolchain wanting to execute the last build step with the same compiler the interpreter was build with.

+Work-around: Copy the last build command printed to stdout and replace i.e.
+`gcc` with `mpicc`.

+._.

 ## TODO

+- Make local slice arrays obsolete.
+- Build process: Port to meson.
 - Think about exposing more of the API to the user, especially more transforms

 ## License